jrsharp/jrsharp.github.io/_posts/2004-06-30-mod_gzip-added-to-jonsharpnet.markdown

 categories: []
 tags: []
 comments: []
+layout: page
 ---
-<p>I just installed mod_gzip for Apache on jonSharp.net.
+I just installed mod_gzip for Apache on jonSharp.net.
 It should speed things up slightly.
 Thought it would help save some precious bandwidth at home.
 After testing it out on jonSharp.net, I plan to set it up for JonandJolene.com.
-We get much more traffic to that site, but mod_gzip may not help a whole lot because the site is mostly images and mod_gzip doesn't help very much for compressed graphics.</p>
+We get much more traffic to that site, but mod_gzip may not help a whole lot because the site is mostly images and mod_gzip doesn't help very much for compressed graphics.